Cayden Dawson

-Cayden Dawson (born 22 Feb 2006) is a Canadian ice dancer.
+Cayden Dawson (born 22 February 2006) is a Canadian ice dancer.
 With partner, Charlie Anderson, they represented their country in two Junior Grand Prix events in 2025, winning the silver medal at both the 2025 JGP Turkey and the 2025 JGP Thailand.

 Together with his previous skating partner, Catharina Guedes Tibau, they were the first Brazilian team to ever qualify for an ISU championship, after getting their minimum technical scores for an ISU Junior World Championships entry.

 Career

 Early career

 Dawson started skating in 2012.
 He competed in singles skating until 2020.

 Ice dancing with Catharina Guedes Tibau for Brazil

 2021–22 season

 Dawson switched to ice dance, teaming up with Catharina Guedes Tibau in 2021.
-He agreed to represent Brazil, Guedes Tibau's birthplace, stating: "I always thought it was a very interesting country, I really like the culture and it's very beautiful.
-I'm very happy to be able to provide this chance for Catharina”.
+He agreed to represent Brazil, Guedes Tibau's birthplace.
 The COVID-19 pandemic prevented them from officially competing, making the upcoming team wait until the next season to gain international experience.

 2022–23 season: Junior Grand Prix debut

 Guedes Tibau/Dawson announced their partnership publicly on their Instagram account in July.
 In the same month, they were invited to skate in the exhibition gala of the 2022 Brazilian Championships.
 In August, Tibau/Dawson competed domestically in Canada representing their skating club in the qualifiers for the Ontario Sectionals, where they finished in fifth place.

 Coached by Marc-André Servant, Carol Lane, Jon Lane, and Juris Razgulajevs, the team made their Junior Grand Prix debut at the event in Riga, Latvia.
 They broke the national score in the discipline, which was previously held by Karolina Calhoun and Michael Valdez, finishing the competition in eleventh place.
 The duo ended their first participation in the series with the twentieth place at the 2022 JGP Italy in October.

 Guedes Tibau/Dawson took another chance in achieving the minimum TES for the Rhythm Dance needed in order to compete at the 2023 Junior Worlds at the 2022 Open D'Andorra, without succeeding.
 This competition finished the season for them and the team started to work on the next season's programs shortly after.